TokenEx/tokenex.github.io/content/Appendix.md

 For instance, if you have business requirements that hinge upon the BIN number of a credit card, you could use a format preserving Token Scheme that will retain the first 6 digits of the input data.
 This allows your existing business logic to remain intact while still securing your data with a tokenized environment.

-Token Schemes can be either multi use or single use.
-With a multi-use token scheme, the relationship between the token and input data has a one to one mapping.
-In order words, if you send the same input data multiple times, you'll always be returned the same token value.
-In contrast, with a single use token scheme, you would receive a new token value ever time.

-###sixTOKENfour
-**Description:** This format will return a LUHN compliant token retaining the original first 6 and last 4 digits of the card number.

-**Validation:** Numeric(0-9), Luhn compliant

-**Length:** 13-19

 **Token Mapping:** 1:1